brmagnuson/LandFallowingInEarthEngine/README.md

 ![alt text](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/2010FalseColor.png "2010 False color composite")

 I drew one FeatureCollection for each class, giving it both a numeric class (since that's what Earth Engine will need later on during the classification process) and a descriptive label for my own reference.
-(This was time-consuming.)
 For example:

 ![alt text](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/ConfigureGeomImport.png "Configuring Import")

 Earth Engine imports any geometries, Features, or FeatureCollections you draw at the top of your script, so they are there to work with and they show up on your map.
 Below is a picture of my 2010 map with my 2010 regions of interest displayed on top.
+I drew 30 polygons for each land cover class, meaning 120 polygons in total.
+(This was time-consuming.)
 I tried to distribute them around the entire valley, since a given land cover class might differ more in different geographic areas and to give my classifier varied training data to make it more robust.

 ![alt text](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/2010ROIs.png "2010 Regions of Interest")